mez-vulero/vulero_biometric_attendance/README.md

 | `vulero_biometric_attendance.api.check_in_with_face` | Runs face verification, infers the next log type, and creates an `Employee Checkin` entry. |

 Both endpoints enforce the Wi-Fi/IP restrictions defined in **Biometric Attendance Settings**.

+### Troubleshooting Checklist

+- **417 Expectation Failed** → The server cannot match the request IP to the allow-list.
+Confirm the public IP (`curl ifconfig.me`) is included and that the reverse proxy is forwarding the headers shown above.
+- **Camera access denied** → Browser blocked media permissions.
+Grant access or trigger via desktop/mobile settings.
+- **Multiple faces detected / No face detected** → Ensure only one person is within the frame and lighting is adequate.

 ### Testing